Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 8. Enjoy your talk

-With the right preparation, your talk should be worthwile and fun for everyone, including you!
+With the right preparation, your talk should be worthwile and fun for everyone, including yourself.

 A few last tips: before you start, have someone else introduce you.
-Just like being introduced to a friend of a friend at a party, it creates instant trust and connection.
+Just like being introduced to your friend’s friend at a party, it creates instant trust and connection.

 Good luck with your presentation!